-3.2.
-Neural network self-organizing map (SOM) clustering algorithm samples, called a map, and is therefore a method to do dimensionality reduction.
+A self-organizing map (SOM) is a type of artificial neural network (ANN) that uses unsupervised learning to produce a low dimensional, discretized representation of the input space of the training samples, called a map, and is therefore a method to do dimensionality reduction.
 With the use of competitive learning, as opposed to backpropagation like other ANNs, a SOM can use a neighborhood function to preserve the topological properties of the input space.
 The algorithm begins by first initializing each node's weight, then a vector is chosen at random from the set of training data where each node is examined to calculate which one's weights are most like the input vector.
 The winning node is known as the Best Matching Unit (BMU), which is a technique that calculates the distance from each weight to the sample vector, by running through all weight vectors.
 The weight with the shortest distance is the winner.
 The winning weight is rewarded with becoming more like the sample vector.
 The neighbors also become more like the sample vector.
 The closer a node is to the BMU, the more its weights get altered and the farther away the neighbor is from the BMU, the less it learns.
 This process then repeats for every input vector in the dataset for N epochs.